zenzig/capacitor-socket-io/docs/testing-with-proxy.md

   ```

 5. When finished, stop it with `npm run proxy:down`.
 Use `npm run proxy:logs` to tail Nginx output.
+  Check readiness at any time with `curl -sk https://socket-proxy.local/healthz`.

 ## Automated end-to-end coverage